Order online pickup in store Download Our

 Parts Authority intends to:

-• Introduce a women’s networking and support group by 2025.
+• Introduce a women’s networking and support group by 2025 (Achieved in 2023).

 • By 2026 offer additional learning opportunities to women in the company to help them grow into management roles.